What is The People’s Pension?

 Each has a different level of risk and savers can decide how much money to put into each fund.

-This is the riskiest option, as the entire fund is up of equities (or shares).
+This is the riskiest option, as the majority of the fund is made up of equities (or shares).
 We've broken down where this invests.